Trip Departure Dates...

 A typical ride has over 100 other riders on it so whether you are an experienced club rider looking to put in some mileage, or a complete beginner on your first ever multi-day ride you are bound to find other cyclists who are at your level.
 In fact that’s the thing our customers tell us they like most about our rides – the friendships they form on our rides.
 So much so that most people come back to do another ride with us the following year!

-Our route takes us the 300 miles from Crystal Palace in southeast London to the heart of Amsterdam.
+Our route takes us from Crystal Palace in southeast London to the heart of Amsterdam.
 Cycling through stunning countryside and often alongside the famous canals and windmills of Belgium and Holland the following gives you a breakdown of days, route and distances:

 Day 1: London to Calais